Zoombezi Bay: Wyandot Lake

-Wyandot Lake originally began as a picnic and recreational park in 1896.
-In the 1940s, the area was purchased by a carnival operator to be used as winter storage for the carnival's rides.
-The area soon developed into an amusement park.
-In 1956, the Jet Flyer was added as the park's first roller coaster; (later known as the Sea Dragon).
-Following the park owner's death in the 1970s, ownership was transferred to the City of Columbus, which leased the property to Ohio-based Funtime, Inc. in 1983.
+Wyandot Lake originally began as a Columbus trolley park named Olentangy Park in 1896.
+The park closed in 1937 to make room for an apartment complex and many rides were moved north to Zoo Park, owned by previous owners, Leo and Elmer Haenlein, located across from the Columbus Zoo in Powell.
+In 1956, Leo Haenlein died and the park was acquired by Floyd Gooding, a carnival operator.
+Gooding made many changes at the park, including dismantling the oldest Traver Circle Swing and adding the Jet Flyer, the Zoo Park's first roller coaster (later known as the Sea Dragon).
+Following Goodings's death in the 1970s, ownership was transferred to the City of Columbus, which leased the property to Ohio-based Funtime, Inc. in 1983.
 Construction soon began on Wyandot Lake Adventure Park, which officially opened on May 24, 1984.
 Funtime Inc. was then acquired by Premier Parks in 1995.
 Premier Parks, originally an Oklahoma-based real estate company named TierCo, ventured into the entertainment industry when it purchased the Frontier City theme park in 1983.
 It later acquired Six Flags in 1999, and changed its name to Six Flags Inc.

 Under new ownership, the amusement park continued to operate under the name Wyandot Lake.
 However, by 2003, Six Flags began experiencing financial difficulties, and began the process to sell multiple properties.
 In June 2006, the Columbus Zoo and Aquarium announced that it had entered an agreement with Six Flags to purchase Wyandot Lake for $2 million, which would be finalized later in the year.
 Six Flags – struggling with annual losses since 1999 – was eager to negotiate with the nearby zoo amid city plans to realign Powell Road, which would cut through a portion of Wyandot Lake.
 Shortly thereafter, the Zoo announced plans to invest nearly $45 million to substantially re-develop the former Wyandot Lake property.
 Officials projected that by expanding Wyandot Lake and operating it in tandem with the zoo, both facilities would become substantially more attractive, with the potential to produce more than $1.3 million in annual profit.

 Wyandot Lake included both a dry amusement park area, as well as a full waterpark.
 Among the highlights of the amusement park was the Mangels-Illions Grand Carousel.
 The carousel was one of only a few manufactured by the William F. Mangels Company with wooden horses carved by M.C.
 Illions and Sons.
 In 1999, the carousel was removed from Wyandot Lake and underwent a one million dollar restoration before being moved to the Columbus Zoo and Aquarium.

 Wyandot Lake's Wild Tides Wave Pool had a maximum depth of 9 feet.

 Substantial portions of the former amusement park were incorporated into the Zoo, becoming Jungle Jack's Landing, Animal Encounters Village, and Colo's Cove Picnic Grove areas.
 An expanded parking lot and new entry plaza were also constructed, and a 22.7 acre parcel on the corner of Powell Road and Riverside Drive was set aside for a new water park.